 How to Muddle

 In most cases, the point of muddling is not to smash the ingredients into a messy pulp.
 This is where many new bartenders go wrong.
 Instead, you want to gently caress the essence out of it.
 In the case of herbs, you are releasing the essential oils; for fruit, the goal is extracting the juice.

 - Place your ingredients in the bottom of a cocktail shaker or mixing glass.
 Some cocktails are muddled directly in the serving glass.

 - Gently press down and give a half-turn of the muddler.

-- Release and continue this motion until the product is sufficiently muddled.
-This will generally take about 4 to 6 turns.
+- Release and continue this motion until the ingredients are sufficiently muddled.
+This will generally take about four to six turns.

 More Muddling Tips

 Muddling is a simple technique, though a couple more tips will help you out.
-Keep these in mind and you will avoid a mess and create better cocktails.
+Keep these in mind and you will avoid a mess while also creating better cocktails.

 - Don't muddle in a shaker that has a plastic bottom because they are prone to cracking, even under the lightest of pressure.
 If plastic is your only option, muddle in a glass then transfer the ingredients to the shaker to finish mixing.